 -Support MnS consumer to express the radio network transport contexts (including NgInterfaceContext, OMInterfaceContext and NextHopContext) for delivering a radio network for a specified area.

+-Support MnS consumer to express the radio network expectation targets for specific time periods.

 The detailed solution see clause 4.3.2.